OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Structure.md

 !!! warning "Attention"

-    On the top course element, which is actually also a structure element, _no_ password can be stored in the “Access” tab.
+    On the top course element, which is actually also a structure element, _no_ password can be stored in the "Access" tab.